sbreitf1/pic-preview/README.md

 - Pre-load images for faster switching
 - Use fast-loading thumbnail images for blured preview while loading image
 - BUG: Drag cursor is shown for zoomed images on animation trackbar
+- Maintain file order as seen in explorer for left/right navigation
 - Button ToolTips
 - i18n
 - Dark Theme